libuv/libuv/docs/src/misc.rst

     .. c:member:: char* uv_buf_t.base

         Pointer to the base of the buffer.
-Readonly.

     .. c:member:: size_t uv_buf_t.len

         Total bytes in the buffer.
-Readonly.

         .. note::
             On Windows this field is ULONG.